Ranj247/sportsporium_v1/README.md

 ## Overview
 This project is Milestone Project 4 and the final project as part of the Code Institute's FullStack Software Development Diploma Course.
 Main requirements are to build a full-stack website based around business logic used to control a centrally-owned dataset which contains set up authentication access mechanism and provide paid access to the site's data and purchase of the product.

 This project demonstrates the skills and knowledge of using the HTML5, CSS3, JavaScript, Python, Django, AWS, Relational database Postgres and Stripe payments in Back-End development.
 The aim of this project is to create an e-commerce web application named **Sportsporium** which is an online sports emporium to buy men's footwear, clothing and sportswear.
-The users can search for and purchase sports shoes, joggers, hoddies etc. and create an account to save delivery information for future use, review their history orders.
+The users can search for and purchase sports shoes, joggers, hoodies etc. and create an account to save delivery information for future use, review their history orders.
 The owner/administrator of the shop  (with the appropriate access) can add, edit and delete products.

 The project is for educational purposes only.
 ---